knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 [[[ code('0f7be5f51a') ]]]

 It holds our `user_agent_subscriber` service from episode 1.
-This gives us one service definition and `parameters.yml` adds some parameters.
+This gives us one service definition and `parameters.yml` adds a few parameters.

 So after the `registerContainerConfiguration()` line is done, we've gone from zero services to only 1.
 Let's dump to prove it - `$container->getDefinitions()`.

 [[[ code('9dafdbdfdb') ]]]

 Refresh!
-Yep, there's just our *one* `UserAgentSubscriber` service.
+Yep, there's just our *one* `user_agency_subscriber` service.
 We can dump the parameters too - `$container->getParameterBag()->all()`:

 [[[ code('3b619451a5') ]]]